pouyamoeini/pouyamoeini.github.io/_pages/about.md

 I am a member of the
 <a href="https://psi2.eng.cam.ac.uk/" target="_blank">Probabilistic Systems, Information, and Inference</a> (PSI<sup>2</sup>) Group within the Division of
 <a href="https://divf.eng.cam.ac.uk/" target="_blank">Information Engineering</a>.
-My doctoral studies are generously supported by the Cambridge Trust.
+My PhD is generously supported by the Cambridge Trust.
 Prior to joining Cambridge, I completed my undergraduate studies at <a href='https://en.sharif.ir/'> Sharif University of Technology</a>, where I studied Computer Engineering and Applied Mathematics.
 <br>
 <br>